Bridging the Divide: End-to-End Sequence-Graph Learning: Experiments

-\item \textit{\textbf{SBert Seq.}} We encode each review with Sentence-BERT\footnote{\url{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}} to obtain a sequence of embeddings per user.
-For classification, we average the embeddings to form a single user representation, which is passed to a classifier.
+\item \textit{\textbf{Text Embedding Model.}} We encode each review with Sentence-BERT \cite{reimers-2019-sentence-bert} to obtain a sequence of text embeddings per user.
+For classification, we then average the embeddings to form a single user representation, which is passed to a classifier.

+\item \textit{\textbf{Static Graph + Text Embedding.}} We incorporate the averaged text embeddings per user into static graph models as additional node features.
+This strategy is similar to the two-stage modeling in the previous task.

+\item \textit{\textbf{Temporal Graph Models.}} We evaluate a suite of temporal graph models, including TGN, DyRep, TPNet, GraphMixer, TCL, and NAT.
+The TNCN model is not directly applicable here, as it is designed specifically for temporal link prediction tasks.
+We construct a temporal interaction stream where each review event is represented as a timestamped user$\rightarrow$item edge, in addition to the static user--user relationship edges.
+To incorporate review text consistently with the static-graph baselines, we attach the Sentence-BERT embeddings of the review text as per-edge message features and include ratings as an additional edge feature.
+We also initialize node representations using Sentence-BERT: user node embeddings are initialized via mean pooling over the most recent $L=50$ reviews in the user's sequence, and item/event node embeddings are initialized from the mean Sentence-BERT embedding of reviews associated with the corresponding item.

-\item \textit{\textbf{\ourmodel.}} Our approach combines Sentence-BERT embedding of review texts with a learnable rating embedding.
-The rating embedding and GNN backbone are trained jointly for fraud detection, allowing the model to integrate both textual and relational signals. \end{enumerate} \paragraph{Evaluation Metrics.} For fraud detection, we report two classification metrics: \textbf{Max F1} (best F1 across thresholds) and \textbf{PR-AUC} (area under the precision–recall curve).
+\item \textit{\textbf{\ourmodel:}} Our approach takes Sentence-BERT embeddings of the review texts combined with a learnable rating embedding as input, passing them through the sequential module of our architecture.
+The rating embedding, sequential module, and graph module are trained jointly for fraud detection, allowing the model to integrate textual, sequential, and relational signals in an end-to-end manner.

+\end{enumerate} \paragraph{Evaluation Metrics.} For the fraud detection task, we report two classification metrics: \textbf{Max F1} (the best F1 metric across thresholds) and \textbf{PR-AUC} (area under the precision–recall curve).

 \paragraph{Results.}